-Transparent Hands provides, free medical and surgical treatment facility to the deserving patients across Pakistan in private hospitals.
+Transparent Hands provides free medical and surgical treatment facilities to deserving patients across Pakistan in private hospitals.
 It also sets up free medical camps in rural areas of the country.
-Transparent Hands is also providing healthcare at doorstep through its advanced tele-health service.
+Transparent Hands is also providing healthcare at the doorstep through its advanced telehealth service.

-Donors from all over the world can use our online Crowdfunding web portal and donate through 100% secure payment modes.
+Donors from all over the world can use our online Crowdfunding website and donate through 100% secure payment modes.
 They could select any patient, fund the treatment and receive regular feedback and updates until the patient is recovered completely.